alperenunal/AVRtos/README.md

 # AVRtos

-A Real-Time Operating System designed for AVR ATmega 328p microcontroller
+A Real-Time Operating System designed for AVR ATmega328p microcontroller

     WARNING
     AVRtos is experimental, use it at your own risk with real hardware.